How much does it cost?

 Making the most of going to university in Cornwall

 There's an incredible creative culture in Cornwall, a vibrant social scene and a buzzing Students' Union.
-Our sub-tropical paradise can be explored on land and on sea and has been the inspiration to some of the greatest creative talent in the last hundred years.
+Our beautiful county can be explored on land and on sea and has been the inspiration to some of the greatest creative talent in the last hundred years.

 If you want to celebrate that creative culture with others, then Cornwall is home to theatres and performances by national and international acts, a whole host of festivals from music, to film to food, and a thriving gallery and exhibition scene.